StartUpNameError/sparkjobs/README.md

 # Third-party dependencies

 This repository includes a minimal set of common third-party dependencies listed in the ``requirements.txt`` file, necessary for using the shared library located in ``src/shared``.
-These are installed in ``src/libs`` and can be included with each spark-submit call using the same ZIP packaging technique.
+These are installed in ``src/libs`` and can be included on each
+Spark job using the same ZIP packaging technique.

 To include extra dependencies, you can install them into this folder by running: